The fun starts here!

 Finalise your choice of Venue, Dress, and Photographer and pay deposits to secure.

 The fun bit of planning your wedding theme can begin.
+Get going on Instagram and Pinterest for the latest inspiration.
 Start a scrapbook and buy a wedding planner folder where you can gather all your material swatches, samples and ideas.

 These first 10 steps to planning a wedding are the building blocks.
 Always keep your top three priorities in mind when making any decisions (does it agree with those?), and mindful of your wedding budget.